The Ageism Tsunami

-Since 1998, the U.S. has seen employment rise to reach historical highs.
+Since 1998, the US has seen employment rise by 22 million to reach historical highs.
 The main cause of this increase isn’t the dynamism of Silicon Valley or the entrepreneurial energy of Brooklyn hipsters.
 The vast majority (90%) of this increase is due to higher employment for workers aged 55 and above.

 One specific barrier to older employment that receives much attention is corporate age discrimination.
 Older workers report frequent prejudice in terms of pay, promotion, training and recruitment.
 As the research of David Neumark of University California Irvine shows, workers over 60 who put their age on their CV halve their probability of being called for interview.